Structured Data? What Is That?

-Structured data, aka schema markup, plays an important role in helping search engines to provide adequate answers to users’ queries.
+Structured data, also known as schema markup, plays an important role in helping search engines to provide adequate answers to users’ queries.

 We have to take a step back in order to answer the question “what is structured data”?
 Think about it… where do you normally turn to find answers to your questions?
 Probably Google, right?
 Statistically, so would approximately 93% of internet users.
 Structured data/schema markup help the search engines understand and locate your page.